-Revisiting the varying coefficient example from Section~\ref{sec:limitations}, we see that splits based on fixed-point approximations $\tilde\theta_{C_j}^\FPT$ are significantly more stable those based on $\tilde\theta_{C_j}^\grad$.
-Figure~\ref{fig:varying-coef} illustrates that splits which maximize the fixed-point criterion $\widetilde\Delta^\FPT(C_1,C_2)$ are significantly more robust to ill-conditioned local Jacobian matrices $\nabla_{(\theta,\nu)}\bbE[\psi_{\hat\theta_P,\hat\nu_P}(O_i)\,|\,X_i\in P]$, as is the case for highly correlated regressors in the varying coefficient model \eqref{eqn:varying-coef-example}, leading to highly stable splits.
+Revisiting the varying coefficient example from Section~\ref{sec:limitations}, we see that splits based on fixed-point approximations $\tilde\theta_{C_j}^\FPT$ are significantly more stable than those based on $\tilde\theta_{C_j}^\grad$.
+Specifically, Figure~\ref{fig:varying-coef} illustrates that splits that maximize $\widetilde\Delta^\FPT(C_1,C_2)$ are more robust to ill-conditioning in the underlying local Jacobian $\nabla_{(\theta,\nu)}\bbE[\psi_{\hat\theta_P,\hat\nu_P}(O_i)\mid X_i\in P]$, as is the case for highly correlated regressors in the varying coefficient model \eqref{eqn:varying-coef-example}, and leading to highly stable splits.